Obtaining a Money Changing Permit as a Restricted Dealer under Section 4(2)(a) & 4(2)(b) of the Foreign Exchange Act, No. 12 of 2017

 10. A certified copy of a Board Resolution confirming that one of the primary objectives of the company is engaging in money changing business and the certified copy of form 39 to the same effect (if applicable).

-12. Business projections at least for the first three years of operations including the target turnover (amount of foreign currency deposits with banks) together with the basis of such projections.
+12. Business projections at least for the first 3 years of operations including the target turnover (amount of foreign currency deposits with banks) together with the basis of such projections.

 Documents required to be furnished